 Trading Taxes in the US

-Trading taxes in the US are determined by the Internal Revenue Service (IRS).
-The IRS considers several factors, including whether an individual is in the ‘business’ or ‘trade’ of selling securities.
+Trading taxes in the US are administered by the Internal Revenue Service (IRS).
+The IRS considers several factors, including whether an individual is engaged in the “business” or “trade” of selling securities.
+This guide explains the relevant tax laws, rules, and implications for US traders.
+It covers asset-specific stipulations before concluding with preparation tips, including the use of integrated tax software offered by online trading brokers.

 This page is not attempting to offer tax advice.
 It aims to unpack the various stipulations surrounding intraday income tax.
 If you remain unsure or have any queries about day trading with taxes, you should seek professional advice from an accountant and/or the IRS.